AFootGolf9/consoleLogin/README.md

 # How it works
-there is a Menu python script that asks what is intended to do, being the options Log in and Sign in, and calls a apropriate funcion.
+there is a Menu python script that asks what is intended to do, being the options Log in and Sign in, and calls a apropriate funcion. that will or start a procedure to create a new user or access information about a user.